Transfer to Coastal

 Apply for Admission

-Complete online application, including creation of your User Name and PIN.
+Complete online application, including the creation of your User Name and Password.

 Consider Living on Campus